""

 Prior Coursework

-No credits from the UW–Madison undergraduate degree are allowed to count toward the degree.
+No credits from an other institution or UW–Madison undergraduate degree are allowed to count toward the degree.

 Probation